Sammers21/no-zerocrat/README.md

 ![image](https://user-images.githubusercontent.com/16746106/87172361-cf049880-c2dc-11ea-9be2-7695149e0906.png)

 # No-zerocrat
-Chrome extension which removes [@0crat](https://github.com/0crat) messages from issues and pull requests
+A hrome extension which removes [@0crat](https://github.com/0crat) messages from issues and pull requests

 # How to use it